 The trail continues to climb gradually in the Rhododendron forest.
 You will reach Low camp in about 3 hours.
 It is an opening in the woods with three lodges.
-Some trekkers stay here for the night or continue to Badal Danda or all the way to high camp.
-You can have lunch here and go on for another hour of an uphill climb to Badal Danda, be informed that there is only a single lodge with six rooms there.
+Some trekkers stay here for the night or continue to Badal Danda or high camp.
+You can have lunch here and go on for another hour of an uphill climb to Badal Danda, be informed that there is only a single lodge with six rooms.
 If you manage to get a place, Badal danda is above the tree line, and on clear days, spectacular views of Machapuchare, Mardi Himal, and Annapurna South can be seen.

-There is a point above the lodge on the left for spectacular views in the morning for sunset or sunrise the next morning.
+There is a point above the lodge on the left for spectacular views in the morning for sunset or sunrise the following day.

 Badal Danda to High Camp 3550 meters.

 The trail is on a ridge of the hill with small shrubs above the tree line, with Annapurna South, Machapuchare, and Mardi Himal dominating the North’s skyline, a broad valley to the east.
-One can see the trekking trail to Annapurna base camp about a thousand meters below to the West.
+Finally, one can see the trekking trail to Annapurna base camp about a thousand meters below the West.
 High camp is a small open pasture with three lodges.

 Mardi Base Camp 4500 meters.